Navigating Canada's Immigration Changes: Key Updates for 2026

 Released in November 2025, the 2026-2028 Immigration Levels Plan sets the framework for Canada's immigration intake over the next three years.
 Key aspects of this plan include:

-Overall permanent resident admissions will stabilize at 380,000 annually from 2026 to 2028
+Overall permanent resident admissions will stabilize at 380,000 annually from 2026 to 2028.

-Updated targets for temporary foreign workers under the International Mobility Program (IMP) and Temporary Foreign Worker Program (TFWP)
+Updated targets for temporary foreign workers under the International Mobility Program (IMP) and Temporary Foreign Worker Program (TFWP).

-Continued focus on supporting the Canadian economy through strategic immigration
+Continued focus on supporting the Canadian economy through strategic immigration.

 The reduction in international student permits reflects Canada's commitment to managing temporary resident populations while maintaining focus on permanent skilled immigration that directly supports economic growth.